Functional Programming Patterns in Lua

 Each function receives the output of the previous one.
 Read the pipeline top-to-bottom to follow the data transformation.

-Recursion and Tail Calls
+Recursion and tail calls

 Functional code tends toward recursion rather than loops.
 Lua supports proper tail calls, which means a recursive call in tail position does not grow the stack: